Police manhunt under way after former gang member shot in face

-A former gang member spotted on a Christchurch street by current members was wounded in the face after a shooting.
+A former gang member spotted riding a scooter on a Christchurch street by current members was wounded in the face after a shooting.

-A city-wide police manhunt is now under way after the daylight violence on Monday afternoon.
+A city-wide police manhunt for two men is now under way after the daylight violence on Monday afternoon.

-The Herald understands that an ex-member of the Mighty Mongrel Mob Barbarian MC – a motorcycle chapter offshoot of New Zealand's biggest gang – was seen on Bower Ave, North New Brighton about 3.25pm by current members.
+The Herald understands that an ex-member of the Mighty Mongrel Mob Barbarian MC – a motorcycle chapter offshoot of New Zealand's biggest gang – was seen on a scooter on Bower Ave, North New Brighton about 3.25pm by current members.

 A shot was fired and some birdshot struck the former gang member in the cheek.
 It's understood that his injuries are minor.